Decoding 85 Divided by 4: A Deep Dive into Division

 Q: Can I use a calculator to solve 85 ÷ 4?

 A: Yes, a calculator provides the quickest answer.
-However, understanding the process behind the answer is essential for building mathematical skills.
+Still, understanding the process behind the answer is essential for building mathematical skills.

 Q: What if the remainder was 0?

 A: A remainder of 0 means the number is perfectly divisible by the divisor.
-In other words, it divides evenly.
+In plain terms, it divides evenly.

 Q: Why are there different ways to solve this problem?